 After starting my career in Wellington, a new job has generally meant a new continent.
 From Sydney to Singapore, Portland, Amsterdam, Auckland, and now Los Angeles.

 My next stop, for nearly a decade, was at 180amsterdam, co-running the creative department - dubbed by someone nice "The Kings of Content" - and my most satisfying.
-The Impossible is Nothing period; finding a tone of voice for adidas that stood it apart from Nike, building an agency culture through the work, and helping open an office in LA through winning Sony.
+Our Impossible is Nothing moment; third most awarded agency at Cannes in just our second year.
+The Backpacker Agency became a boutique.

 Basketball has been my muse.
 It started when I was seven years old and 10,000 missed layups later, I'm still hooked.
-One of my proudest moments was making The Boroughs campaign back in New Zealand, where we spent a good chunk of the ad budget building five high-tech street courts.
-And working with an actual street legend, Julius 'Dr J' Erving, and humiliated online -justifiably - after scrimmaging with Steven Adams.
+One of my more meaningful moments was making The Boroughs campaign back in New Zealand; a good chunk of the ad budget went on building five high-tech street courts.
+I also got to work with an actual street legend, Julius 'Dr J' Erving, and humiliated online -justifiably - after scrimmaging with Steven Adams.